D-GAP: Improving Out-of-Domain Robustness via Dataset-Agnostic and Gradient-Guided Augmentation in Frequency and Pixel Spaces: Introduction

 Prior studies show that neural networks tend to learn biasedly from different frequency components depending on the dataset’s frequency characteristics \cite{pinson2023linear, he2024towards, wang2023neural}.
 Such spectral bias causes the model to overfit domain-specific frequency components in the frequency spectrum, leading to poor generalization when the target domain has different frequency distributions.
 As such, we consider that this bias can be reduced by perturbing the data distribution in the frequency space.
-However, frequency variations only reflect texture and style changes, overlooking spatial details.
+However, frequency variations mainly reflect texture and style changes, overlooking spatial details.
 Since the pixel space preserves spatial details and localized pixel-level features which are complementary to frequency information, combining both spaces may address global and local domain shifts simultaneously.
-Building on this intuition, we propose \textbf{D-GAP} (\textbf{D}ataset-agnostic and \textbf{G}radient-guided Augmentation in \textbf{A}mplitude and \textbf{P}ixel spaces), a domain adaptation framework that improves OOD robustness by introducing targeted augmentations in both the frequency and the pixel spaces.
-Unlike previous targeted augmentations that depend on manually designed, dataset-specific rules, and work solely in frequency or pixel space, D-GAP automatically adapts to domain shifts from data itself, without the need for expert knowledge or prior analysis.
+Building on this intuition, we propose \textbf{D-GAP}, a domain adaptation framework that improves OOD robustness by introducing targeted augmentations in both frequency and pixel spaces.
+Unlike previous targeted augmentations with manually designed, dataset-specific rules, and work solely in frequency or pixel space, D-GAP automatically adapts to domain shifts from data itself, without the need for expert knowledge or prior analysis.